Most modern applications are built on a collection of distributed components, including containers, microservices,...

 X-Ray can only examine issues at a high level.
 It can tell programmers what service to investigate but not the line of code causing a problem.
 Developers can enable deeper insight with special customizations or third-party tools but will need different tools to diagnose issues for non-AWS infrastructure.

 Dynamic application mapping tools can be broken into two categories: end-to-end tracing and individual tracing.
 End-to-end tracing techniques include application performance monitoring (APM), as well as tracing SDKs and proxies.
-APM requires code-embedded agents that run on all services, which provide a high level of resolution but add overhead costs to app performance.
+APM requires code-embedded agents that run on all services, which provide a high level of but add overhead costs to app performance.
 Many tools are proprietary and could represent a security risk, as the mechanics of app monitoring can't be analyzed by security teams.
-APM services include AppDynamics, New Relic and Dynatrace.
+APM services include AppDynamics, Relic and Dynatrace.

 AWS X-Ray, an individual tracing tool, embeds special code into an application to track entry points and exit calls.
 These tracing tools, which are lighter than end-to-end APM tools, need to embed agents into the application code.
 This could present issues for legacy applications, as these tools generate large amounts of data, which is why use of statistical sampling techniques is a common approach to reduce data storage requirements.
 Similar offerings to AWS X-Ray built for other cloud platforms include Google Cloud Platform Stackdriver Trace and Azure Application Insights.